ratboy666/apu/README.md

 Link apu.rel before forlib.rel to accelerate INTEGER and INTEGER * 4 (multiply and divide), REAL - REAL, REAL + REAL, REAL * REAL, REAL / REAL, REAL ** REAL, REAL * INTEGER,
-REAL / INTEGER, REAL - INTEGER nd REAL + INTEGER.
+REAL / INTEGER, REAL - INTEGER and REAL + INTEGER.
+REAL op INTEGER * 4 and intrinsic functions are accelerated.

+APU is now functionally complete.
+It may have bugs... test.for is not yet complete

 f80 =test